lonestone/nest-sdk-generator/README.md

 Methods return a typed `Promise<>` with the original method's return type.

-- If the requests succeeds and returns a valid JSON string, it is parse and returned by the method
+- If the requests succeeds and returns a valid JSON string, it is parsed and returned by the method
-- If the requests fail or cannot be decoded correctly, the promise fails with an `AxiosResponse` object
+- If the requests fail or cannot be decoded correctly, the promise fails

 ## Architecture